 Metal continues to resonate, with the series' villain The Batman Who Laughs (a twisted Batman/Joker hybrid) acting as one of the two main villains of DC's ongoing "Year of the Villain" story.

 Now, the creators are prepping a "spiritual sequel" to Metal for 2020.

 DC Universe: Rebirth #13 of 13

-DC Universe: Rebirth #12 of 12Written by DC's Chief Creative Officer (and one its Presidents) Geoff Johns, this one-shot in May 2016 effectively undid - or at least started to unravel - the previous five years of continuity (called the "New 52" - more on that later), as well as killing off a few characters and bringing others back to life.
+Written by former DC Chief Creative Officer Geoff Johns, this May 2016 one-shot effectively undid - or at least started to unravel - the previous five years of continuity (called the "New 52" - more on that later), as well as killing off a few characters and bringing others back to life.
 Much to the delight of many fans, the latter "back to life" list included fan-favorite (and previously rebooted-out-of-continuity) Flash, Wally West.

 What started out as an idea Geoff Johns had for a story in The Flash ended up being the vehicle for a DC-wide reboot in September 2011.
-Because The Flash/Barry Allen went back in time to save his mom's life in the Flashpoint miniseries, all sorts of weird things happened to the present DCU (thanks to, you know, time travel).
-And even though Barry went back and undid the deed, DC used the story's ending to form the "New 52" universe, restarting every single series at #1, combining the former Wildstorm universe with the DCU, and making its characters much younger and less experienced.
+Because The Flash/Barry Allen went back in time to save his mom's life in the Flashpoint limited series, all sorts of weird things happened to the present DCU (thanks to, you know, time travel).
+And even though Barry went back and undid the deed, DC used the story's ending to form the "New 52" universe, restarting every single series at #1, combining the former WildStorm universe with the DCU, and making its characters much younger and less experienced.